novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 #### How the bends learn to bend

 Learning is just weight-tweaking.
-Each time the network makes a prediction, we compare it to the truth, measure the error, and ask a now-famous algorithm called back-propagation to apportion blame:
+Each time the network makes a prediction, we compare it to the truth, measure the error, and ask a now-famous algorithm called back-propagation to levy blame:

 *"Output neuron, you were off by +2.
 Hidden neuron #3 contributed 20% to that mistake, so nudge its weights downward accordingly; hidden neuron #4 contributed −5%, so bump it up,”* and so on.